chrismatteson/hierafacterblog/README.md

 ```

 ## Drop Facts File
-When there is no programatic way to determine the appropriate value, Facter supports the creation of this type of metadata via the create of fact files in /etc/puppetlabs/facter/facts.d .
+When there is no programatic way to determine the appropriate value, Facter supports the creation of this type of metadata via fact files in /etc/puppetlabs/facter/facts.d .
 These files can be in yaml, json or txt format.
 There can even be executable scripts in this directory as long as they return key value pairs.
 Generally I consider txt to be easiest as it's simply:

 ```txt
 key=value